jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Double check you are cancelling the item for the correct cruise

 # Browse RoyalCaribbean Prices
 This will browse any Royal Caribbean or Celebrity sailing and display current public prices for **every** excursion/drink package/dinning package sold on a cruise.
 If you book the cruise, the price could be lower than shown due to C&A or casino specials.
 It will provide a link to the Royal Caribbean or Celebrity website which has the product prices for that cruise (be sure to be logged out of the website or link will not work).
 It will  print any scheduled activities for the cruise, such as trivia and gameshows and theme nights.
-It will also print the current price of cheapest room in each catagory (inside, oceanview, balcony, suite).
+It will also print the current price of cheapest room in each category (inside, oceanview, balcony, suite).
 It will print MDR menus.
 This program does **not** require a configuration file nor a Royal Caribbean/Celebrity account.
 Inspired by and similar functionality to `https://cruisespotlight.com/royal-caribbean-cruise-planner-price-lookup/` website.

 Windows download [BrowseRoyalCaribbeanPrice.exe](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/latest/download/BrowseRoyalCaribbeanPrice.exe)